Urgent Warning: Bithumb Designates LEVER as Closely Monitored Asset

 Implications for Trading and Price

 The news that **Bithumb** has designated **LeverFi (LEVER)** as a **closely monitored asset** often leads to immediate market reactions.
 Traders might react negatively due to the perceived risk of delisting, potentially causing increased selling pressure and price volatility.
 Liquidity might also decrease as some traders avoid the asset during the monitoring period.
-It’s crucial for anyone trading **LEVER** on **Bithumb** or other exchanges to be aware of this development and its potential impact.
+It’s critical for anyone trading **LEVER** on **Bithumb** or other exchanges to be aware of this development and its potential impact.

 Why is Bithumb’s Decision Significant?